WebComponentsGuide/webcomponents.guide/STYLEGUIDE.md

 your prose, then don't use it.

 Concepts are useful for capturing a group of APIs, or a technique.
-For example a Declarative ShadowDOM refers to a `template` with a `shadowroot=` _attribute_ inside of HTML.
+For example a Declarative ShadowDOM refers to a `template` with a `shadowrootmode=` _attribute_ inside of HTML.
 A concept needs to be set up before its use on a page, but once it has been explained, you can continue to refer to it without having to recover the APIs it's comprised of.

 ## Ending notes, summaries